Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Private reading of a read-only memory device

 In a reading protocol, it is assumed that the reader has a description of a memory cell, which is a set of quantum channels.
 The memory cell is used to encode a classical message in a memory device.
 The memory device containing the encoded message is then delivered to the interested reader, whose task is to read out the message stored in it.
 To decode the message, the reader can transmit a quantum state to the memory device and perform a quantum measurement on the output state.
 In general, since quantum channels are noisy, there is a loss of information to the environment, and there is a limitation on how well information can be read out from the memory device.

-To motivate the task of private reading, consider that once quantum computers are built, the readers can use these computers to transmit quantum states as a probe and then perform a joint measurement for reading the memory device.
-There could be a circumstance in which an individual would have to access a quantum computer in a public library under the surveillance of a librarian or other parties, whom we suppose to be a passive eavesdropper Eve.
+To motivate the task of private reading, consider that once reading devices equipped with quantum systems are built, the readers can use these devices to transmit quantum states as a probe and then perform a joint measurement for reading the memory device.
+There could be a circumstance in which an individual would have to access a reading device in a public library under the surveillance of a librarian or other parties, whom we suppose to be a passive eavesdropper Eve.
 In such a situation, an individual would want information in a memory device not to be leaked to Eve, who has access to the environment, for security and privacy reasons.
 This naturally gives rise to the question of whether there exists a protocol for reading out a classical message that is secure from a passive eavesdropper.

 In what follows, we introduce the details of private reading: briefly, it is the task of reading out a classical message (key) stored in a memory device, encoded with a memory cell, by the reader such that the message is not leaked to Eve.
 We also mention here that private reading can be understood as a particular kind of secret-key-agreement protocol that employs a particular kind of bipartite interaction, and thus, there is a strong link between the developments in Section~\ref{sec:priv-key} and what follows (we elaborate on this point in what follows).